awsdocs/amazon-sqs-developer-guide/doc_source/sqs-configure-long-polling-for-queue.md

 # Tutorial: Configuring Long Polling for an Amazon SQS Queue<a name="sqs-configure-long-polling-for-queue"></a>

 *Long polling* helps reduce the cost of using Amazon SQS by eliminating the number of empty responses \(when there are no messages available for a `[ReceiveMessage](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_ReceiveMessage.html)` request\) and false empty responses \(when messages are available but aren't included in a response\)\.
-In this tutorial you'll learn how to configure long polling for an Amazon SQS queue\.
+In this tutorial you learn how to configure long polling for an Amazon SQS queue\.
 For more information, see [Amazon SQS Long Polling](sqs-long-polling.md)\.

 **Topics**
 + [Configure Long Polling for an Existing Amazon SQS Queue Using the AWS Management Console](#sqs-configure-long-polling-for-queue-console)